ENVIRONMENT

 ▪︎ Environmental Impact Management

-▪︎ Pollutant Management
+▪︎ Pollutant Emissions Management Activities

 KISCO establishes internal management standards that are more stringent than the legal emission standards and continues to invest in facilities to prevent air pollution, aiming to minimize the emission of air pollutants.

-▪︎ Investment in Air Pollution Prevention and Energy Conservation Facilities – RTO, HTO
+▪︎ Investment in RTO and HTO Facilities

 In order to prevent air pollution and to enable energy savings through the reuse of waste heat, RTO (Regenerative Thermal Oxidizer) and HTO (Heat Transfer Oxidizer) facilities have been installed.
 These facilities reduced hydrocarbon emissions by 99.9% and save approximately 50% of energy usage for heating by utilizing recovered waste heat.